-Regular mock warfare tournaments took place in the Cardwell and Tully River areas of north Queensland.
+Regular mock combat tournaments took place in the Cardwell and Tully River areas of north Queensland.
 The Mallanpara people called this a prun.
 It was essentially an entertainment activity, though the opportunity was taken to settle disputes, real or imaginary.
-The event also gave the men a chance to show off their prowess and courage before the women.
+It also gave the men a chance to show off their prowess and courage before the women.